joelouthan/theologic.us/content/posts/2019-11-11-commentary-romans.md

 author: Joseph Louthan
 type: post
 publishDate: 2019-11-11
-url: /study-romans/2019-11-11-study-romans1-1-who-are-you-lord/
+url: /commentary-romans/2019-11-11-commentary-romans1-1-who-are-you-lord/
 categories:
   - Commentary
 tags:
   - 'Commentary: Romans'
 draft: false
 ---
-We begin our study into the Epistle to the church in Rome not starting off the bat with fleshing out entirety verse one:
+We begin our commentary into the Epistle to the church in Rome not starting off the bat with fleshing out entirety verse one:

 **Paul, a servant of Christ Jesus, called to be an apostle, set apart for the gospel of God,**

 If you know your Bible and understand just who Paul was and what he was in the sight of God before penning this letter.
-So I wanted to start this study by focusing on only the apostle himself, Paul.
+So I wanted to start this commentary by focusing on only the apostle himself, Paul.

-And even starting this study with focusing on Paul doesn't make sense.
+And even starting this commentary with focusing on Paul doesn't make sense.
 But we have got to see the importance of connecting Paul's old life with God's grace and mercy.

 Turn back to Acts 7:51-60.
 Some of you guys know the story, but it bears repeating.